-In 2018, our Named Executive Officers would have forfeited all of their performance-based RSUs if our adjusted cash flow from operations was less than \$334.1 million at a revenue level of \$1.85 billion, or if such cash flow was less than \$482.5 million at a revenue level of \$2.3 billion (with intermediate adjusted cash flow minimum thresholds at different revenue levels in between).
-However, if we did achieve these adjusted operating cash flow threshold levels at the respective revenue levels identified, our Named Executive Officers would receive 50% of their target performance-based RSUs.
-If our adjusted cash flow from operations was at or above \$451.0 million at a revenue level of \$1.85 billion, or was at or above \$651.5 million at a revenue level of \$2.3 billion (with proportional thresholds in between), then our Named Executive Officers would receive the maximum of 150% of their target performance-based RSUs.
-Proportional payments would be made for adjusted cash flow achievements between the minimum and maximum levels.
-In 2018, because our revenue was \$2.1 billion and our adjusted cash flow was \$509.1 million, after excluding restructuring charges, a legal settlement, acquisition-related costs and the tax effect of each of these excluded costs, in addition to amortization of intangible assets, depreciation of fixed assets and stock-based compensation expense, our Named Executive Officers received 102% of their target performance-based RSUs.
-These performance-based RSUs, along with the time-based RSUs granted to our Named Executive Officers, vest in equal annual installments over three years from the original date of grant.
+In 2019, our Named Executive Officers would have forfeited all of their performance-based RSUs if our non-GAAP cash flow from operations was less than \$264.9 million at a revenue level of \$1.5 billion, or if such cash flow was less than \$448.8 million at a revenue level of \$2.3 billion (with intermediate non-GAAP cash flow minimum thresholds at different revenue levels in between).
+However, if we did achieve these non-GAAP operating cash flow threshold levels at the respective revenue levels identified, our Named Executive Officers would receive 50% of their target performance-based RSUs.
+If our non-GAAP cash flow from operations was at or above \$357.5 million at a revenue level of \$1.5 billion, or was at or above \$605.7 million at a revenue level of \$2.3 billion (with proportional thresholds in between), then our Named Executive Officers would receive the maximum of 150% of their target performance-based RSUs.
+Proportional achievement levels would be made for non-GAAP cash flow between the minimum and maximum levels.
+In 2019, because our revenue was \$1.73 billion, after excluding revenue from our Equipment and Solutions Division, which was formed as a result of our acquisition of ESI in 2019, and including revenue amounts unrecorded due to trade restrictions, and our non-GAAP cash flow was \$343.4 million, after excluding restructuring charges, executive retirement costs, costs related to tariff and trade restrictions, a legal settlement, acquisition costs and related term loan fees and costs, integration costs, impairment of investment charges, a gain on the sale of property, and the tax effect of each of these excluded costs, in addition to amortization of intangible assets, depreciation of fixed assets, stock-based compensation expense and tax adjustments resulting from additional guidance from the IRS regarding 2017 tax reform, our Named Executive Officers received 82% of their target performance-based RSUs.
+These performance-based RSUs, along with the time-based RSUs granted to our Named Executive Officers